awsdocs/amazon-workmail-administration-guide/doc_source/autodiscover.md

 **To run a real request**

-1. Create a request\.xml file with the following XML content:
+1. Create a request\.xml file with the following XML content\.

    ```
    <?xml version="1.0" encoding="utf-8"?>